booktree/booktree/README.md

 [Use this if you want to convince policy makers to fund this idea.](politics.md)

+# Use cases

+-   **students and teachers** will be motivated to improve the books they are using, and create tutorials themselves to help their peers and get **recognition and jobs**.

+    Questions can be answered on issues only once, where they can be found by future learners.
+Closing issues motivates users to improve the text to prevent future users from even having the doubt.

+-   **researchers** can collaborate, publish and get metrics on their papers more efficiently, freeing them from publishers who give them nothing in return but a brand.

 # Rationale

 -   The current coding / project management workflow is close to **optimal** for creation of code.